AngelValdes/Performance-JavaScript-Part2/README.md

     ```
 2. In VS Code Expand 04-cdn folder and verify current configuration
     - Look at config-require.js for references to CDN locations
-3. In VS Code Terminal, Change to folder 04-cdn and execute "default" task defined in gulpfile.js
+3. In VS Code Terminal, Change to folder 04-cdn and install dependency packages defined in "package.json" (gulp and other utilities local install)
     ```
+    npm install
+    ```
+4. In VS Code Terminal, execute "default" task defined in gulpfile.js
+    ```
     gulp
     ```
-4. In VS Code Terminal, load development server.
+5. In VS Code Terminal, load development server.
     ```
     serve
     ```